phildrysdale1/My-Action-RPG/README.md

 A basic top down 2.5d RPG demo to teach me the basics of game design.

+Built in Game Maker Language which is very similar to Python in its general functioning.

 Key components are:

 * Character Movement